 That, Colin (Kris Marshall) is determined not to do.
 He has suffered a lot of rejections, from the pretty girls he wanted to date in his own country.
 But, he won’t give up.
 His friend, Tony (Abdul Salis)?
 He’s another story.
 If Colin listened to Tony (or the sabotaging voice buried somewhere in his own head), he’d never get anywhere.
 He’d give up.

 Giving up is the worst thing anyone can do.
 Never tell yourself you’ll just be a lonely person forever, or you’re cursed as far as love goes, or that you’ll never find anyone.
 Such negative self-talk will make you shut down for sure.
 And, that voice of doom is in danger of becoming a self-fulfilling prophecy.

 You don’t want that.
-And, neither does Colin.
-Colin is the eternal optimist – which gets him much farther than any form of pessimism would.
+Neither does Colin.
+Colin’s the eternal optimist, which gets him farther than any form of pessimism would.
 Colin comes up with a pretty inventive plan.
 He goes to America … where he’s quite certain the girls will be taken with him and his English accent.

 Plus it never hurts to get yourself out there in new places.
 I doubt that you’ll have to go all the way to Wisconsin to find love (unless you already live there.)
 But we see what Colin’s determination did.
 He found four willing girls, not just one.
 And he brought them all back to England with one dedicated especially to Tony.

 Here’s another possibility.
 If you’re shy or self-doubting, you might try friendship first.

 Take John (Martin Freeman) and Judy (Joanna Page.
 They seem, two pretty unlikely people for simulating sex scenes as body doubles in film, right?
 They’re both rather reserved and unaggressive.
 But, then again, pretending to do what you can’t do very well in real life is much easier than taking a big risk.
 Yet, something rather magical happens.